clong/DetectionLab/README.md

 ## Requirements for VMware or Virtualbox
 * 55GB+ of free disk space
 * 16GB+ of RAM
-* Packer 1.3.2 or newer
+* Packer 1.6.0 or newer
-* Vagrant 2.2.7 or newer
+* Vagrant 2.2.9 or newer
 * Virtualbox or VMWare Fusion/Workstation

 ---

 ## Building Detection Lab

 Please view the quickstart guides based on the operating system you are using.
-The AWS/Terraform DetectionLab can be launched from any operating system.
+The AWS and Azure deployment options for DetectionLab can be launched from any operating system.

 * [AWS via Terraform](https://github.com/clong/DetectionLab/wiki/Quickstart---AWS-(Terraform))
 * [Azure via Terraform & Ansible](https://github.com/clong/DetectionLab/tree/master/Azure)